mmechtley/fitsstamp/README.md

 fitsstamp
 =========
 Python module and command-line utilities for cutting and pasting small "stamp" images from astronomical FITS image files.
+WCS coordinate systems will be correctly included in the stamp files if they are present in the original image.
 Stamp cutting locations can be defined in one of two ways:

 - SAOImage DS9 region files, including composite regions consisting of multiple included/excluded parts by giving multiple regions a common text label